-Many of the applications that are designed and developed with Azure’s Service Fabrice contains a unique combination of stateless and stateful micro-services and containers (along with other executables which are put together along with all these artefacts).
+Many of the applications that are designed and developed with Azure’s Service Fabrice contains a unique combination of stateless and stateful microservices and containers (along with other executables which are put together along with all these artifacts).

 Azure Service Fabric allows the deployments of applications as multiple instances.
 Each of the instances thus deployed can be managed and upgraded independently without any dependencies.